luizbgomide/sovereign/index.md

 - Update number of suggested magic items per adventure.
 - Add a sling to the weapons list.
 Lots of magic stones out there in adventures.
 - Fully hyperlink delver creation.
+- Note in the index that Running the Game is much more complete

 #### 2024-08-18
 - Finish the first draft of the preparing-a-module section